ACD 507–07: Academic Professional Promotion

 Final decision: the final decision regarding the award of promotion is made through written notification to the candidate by the president.

 Review/personnel committee members at every level shall not discuss deliberations with candidates.
 Internal/external evaluation letters shall not be shared with candidates.

 If an academic professional withdraws the application for promotion review, the materials submitted by the candidate for the review shall be returned to the academic professional.
 Confidential materials will be placed in the personnel file of the academic professional in the supervising dean’s/university librarian’s office.
-In these instances, nothing will be forwarded to the Office of the Executive Vice President and Provost of the University unless promotion is sought along with continuing appointment in the final year of a probationary appointment, when the request package must go forward unless the candidate submits a resignation.
+In these instances, nothing will be forwarded to the Office of the Provost of the University unless promotion is sought along with continuing appointment in the final year of a probationary appointment, when the request package must go forward unless the candidate submits a resignation.

 Promotion to Associate

 Academic professionals appointed at/promoted to associate rank must exceed the criteria for initial appointment at assistant rank, and meet the criteria for appointment to the associate rank as defined by the library or academic unit.
 They must have attained considerable expertise in the areas of competence required of their positions.
 Associate academic professionals must demonstrate excellence in position effectiveness, continued professional contributions, and growth and involvement in university and community service.